reactive-python/reactpy-django/docs/features/components.md

     Yes, if your scripts are reliant on the contents of the component.

-??? question "Can I load JavaScript using `html.script` instead?"
+??? question "Can I load static JavaScript using `html.script` instead?"

-    While you can load with `html.script`, keep in mind that loading this way **does not** ensure load order.
+    While you can load JavaScript with `html.script`, keep in mind that loading this way **does not** ensure load order.
 Thus, your JavaScript will likely be loaded at an arbitrary time after your component is displayed.

-    Here's an example on this use case:
+    Here's an example on what you should typically avoid doing:

     ```python
     from idom import component, html